Nodulaire/SCA-DPA/README.md

 School project based on Florent Bruguier work.

 ## Aim
-This document aim to explain the side channel attack by power analysis and implement it.
+This document aims to explain side a channel attack using differential power analysis and implements it.

 ## Summary
 1 - [Side channel attack](#side-channel-attack)